Soil Types – Infiltration Properties

 Horton parameters

-The table below lists the Horton parameters for the soil types in the SCALGO Live topsoil map in their different states.
+The table below lists the Horton parameters for the soil types in the Scalgo Live topsoil map using our JB-based soil types:

 High compactionLow compactionPorosity